BrenPatF/Sandbox/README.md

 ```
 #### Brightkite [Schema: app; Folder: app\net_brightkite]
 - Ensure Oracle directory  `input_dir` is set up and points to a folder with read/write access
-- Place file Brightkite_edges.csv in folder pointed to by Oracle directory  `input_dir`
+- Place file Brightkite_edges.csv in folder pointed to by Oracle directory INPUT_DIR
 - Run script from slqplus:
 ```
 SQL> @install_brightkite